 Scott LaFaro | Bill Evans | Paul Motion

-You are working on a project.
-Can you tell me what that project is called?
+You have just finished working on a project.
+Can you tell me what it’s called?

 Yes, of course!
-That is the ATOBE project and that means: A Touch Of Bill Evans.
+That is the ATOBE project and that stands for A Touch Of Bill Evans.

 Why Bill Evans?